beejjorgensen/bgc/src/bgc_part_2500_vla.md

 Again, you can navigate these just like you would a regular array.

-## Passing VLAs to Functions
+## Passing One-Dimensional VLAs to Functions

-Passing single-dimensional VLAs into a function is no different than passing a regular array in.
+Passing single-dimensional VLAs into a function can be no different than passing a regular array in.
 You just go for it.

 ``` {.c .numberLines}